tl-smith/Foodie_Bucket_List_App/README.md

 ### Contributing to the repo
 1. Create and move into new feature branch using command `git checkout -b feature-<name-of-task>`.
 Make sure they are small enough so commit messages aren't too long
-2. Pull latest changes from `dev` branch using command `git pull origin dev`
+2. Pull latest changes from `develop` branch using command `git pull origin develop`
 3. Make your changes, and commit them using command `git commit`
 4. Once you've made all your changes, push them to the origin version of your branch using command `git push -u origin feature-<name-of-task>`
-5. Then in Github, open a pull request from `origin/feature-<name-of-feature>` to `origin/dev` branch.
+5. Then in Github, open a pull request from `origin/feature-<name-of-feature>` to `origin/develop` branch.
 6. Ask someone to take a look at it, then merge with button **Merge Pull Request**
 7. Pull from `dev` branch at least once a day so your feature branch is up-to-date
 8. **Note**: Try to add the associated feature branch to your current Project ticket so that when branch is merged, ticket will close.

 ### For finalized changes (once we finish a phase, i.e. Backend Setup, Frontend, Deployment)
-1. Open a pull request in Github from the `origin/dev` branch to `origin/main`.
+1. Open a pull request in Github from the `origin/develop` branch to `origin/main`.
 2. Ask someone to review it (will need to press an Approve button)
 3. Merge pull request